Draw Equilateral Triangle Inside Circle

 3. Characterization the indicate of intersection as the third vertex of the equilateral triangle.

-Come across the full circles at piece of work.
+| Come across the full circles at piece of work. |

 Proof of Structure: Circle A is coinciding to circle B, since they were each formed using the same radius length, AB.
 Since AB and AC are lengths of radii of circle A, they are equal to one another.
 Similarly, AB and BC are radii of circumvolve B, and are equal to 1 some other.
 Therefore, AB = Ac = BC by commutation (or transitive property).
-Since congruent segments have equal lengths, equisegmentsand ΔABC is equilateral (having three congruent sides).
+Since congruent segments have equal lengths, and ΔABC is equilateral (having three congruent sides).

-This is a modification of the construction of a regular hexagon inscribed in a circle.
+Given: a piece of newspaper | This is a modification of the construction of a regular hexagon inscribed in a circle. |

 STEPS: